The Visual Studio Marketplace provides support for the following:

 Annual subscriptions are always purchased in whole increments and are never prorated.
 Charges for subsequent years will be billed on the 1st day of the calendar month after the anniversary date of your subscription purchase.

-Check out the Marketplace and Billing Q&A to find answers to commonly asked questions such as how to remove the spending limit in Azure or other questions around Visual Studio Subscriptions and Azure Billing.
+To find answers to commonly asked questions such as how to remove the spending limit in Azure or other questions around Visual Studio Subscriptions and Azure Billing, see Marketplace and Billing Q&A.